xarial/xcad/docs/changelog/index.md

 * &#x26A0; SwObjectFactory::FromDispatch is replaced with ISwDocument::CreateObjectFromDispatch and ISwApplication::CreateObjectFromDispatch
 * &#x26A0; Changed the signatures of SwMacroFeatureDefinition{TParams, TPage}::OnEditingCompleted, SwMacroFeatureDefinition{TParams, TPage}::OnFeatureInserted
 * &#x26A0; Changed from protected to public: SwMacroFeatureDefinition{TParams, TPage}::OnEditingStarted, SwMacroFeatureDefinition{TParams,TPage}::CreatePageHandler, SwMacroFeatureDefinition{TParams,TPage}::OnEditingStarted, SwMacroFeatureDefinition{TParams,TPage}::OnEditingCompleted, SwMacroFeatureDefinition{TParams,TPage}::OnFeatureInserted, SwMacroFeatureDefinition{TParams,TPage}::CreateDynamicControls
+* &#x26A0; IXGeometryMemoryBuilder::PreCreateArc is renamed to IXGeometryMemoryBuilder::PreCreateCircle.
+IXGeometryMemoryBuilder::PreCreateArc has been redefined to create arc rather than circle

 ## 0.7.4 - July 11, 2021